marcog83/RoboJS/README.md

 });
 ```

-###Mediator that DOESN'T exends RoboJS.dislay.Mediator
+###Mediator that DOESN'T exends RoboJS.display.Mediator

-If you just need to load JS based on DOM and you don't need `RoboJS.dislay.Mediator` features, you can create your own class and provide functions `initialize()` and, if needed, also `destroy()`.
+If you just need to load JS based on DOM and you don't need `RoboJS.display.Mediator` features, you can create your own class and provide functions `initialize()` and, if needed, also `destroy()`.
 By default `element` parameter, that represents DOM node, is always passed into constructor by `MediatorsBuilder`
 In `sample/real-world-project/js/modules/toggle` folder there is `ToggleModule` implemented in this way.